Kinto/kinto/docs/tutorial.rst

     }

-There you should ask yourself, what happens if another device already updated the record in between, will I override its change?
+There you should ask yourself, what happens if another device already updated the record in between, will this request overwrite changes?

-You've got two conflicts resolution behaviors:

-- Server wins, in that case the server will reject changes in case something changed on server side.
-- Client wins, in that case the change will override previous changes

-The previous call above is the Client wins behavior.
+With the request shown above, yes it will.

-In case you want to use the *Server wins* behavior you must send the ``If-Match`` header:
+In case you want the server to reject changes if the record was modified in the interim, you must send the ``If-Match`` header.

-Let say, we didn't refresh the server since our first POST and we send the ETag we obtained while fetching the collection ``"1434641515332"``:
+In the ``If-Match`` header, you can send either the ``ETag`` header value you obtained while fetching the collection, or the value of the ``last_modified`` data field you had for this record.

+Let's try to modify the record using an obsolete value of ``ETag`` (obtained while we fetched the collection):

 .. code-block:: http

-    $ echo '{"data": {"status": "doing"}}' | \
+    $ echo '{"data": {"status": "done"}}' | \
         http PATCH https://kinto.dev.mozaws.net/v1/buckets/default/collections/tasks/records/23eed462-c063-4ae0-81b0-8bf2210bfe86 \
             If-Match:'"1434641515332"' \
             -v  --auth 'user:password'